Henty, New South Wales: Demography

 In 1996, the population of Henty was 878.
 In 2001 the census counted 856 people.
 Of these 779 were born in Australia.
 11 described themselves as Aboriginal.
 The unemployment rate was 6.3%.
 The median age was 43.
 The mean household size was 2.3.
 The median weekly income for individuals was $200–299; for families was $600–699; and for households $400–499.

 Henty field days

 The Henty machinery field days are held on the Tuesday, Wednesday and Thursday of the third week in September each year.
 Over 60,000 people visit the field days over the two-and-a-half-day period.
 There are over 600 exhibitors each year.
 It is one of the largest in Southern Australia and displays new agricultural equipment and technology for farmers.
 The first of these modern field days was held in 1963.
 The field days are now held at a permanent all-weather rural exhibition site with broad display avenues including a square kilometre (250 acres) of car parking however the on-site airstrip created in 1976 was later closed.

 Transport

 The local railway station is served by the New South Wales XPT passenger service between Melbourne and Sydney.
 The Olympic Highway runs through the town.

+Sport

+In Australian rules football the Henty Football (Netball) Club (established 1895) are based out of the Henty Showground and compete in the Hume Football Netball League.
+It has won 5 senior premierships, the most recent in 2014 and has produced several AFL players, including - David Willis, Brent Piltz and brothers, Sam Murray and Nick Murray.

+The club also has a netball team.

+Henty's rugby league team formerly competed in the Group 13 Rugby League competition.
+In 1940 they were awarded the Clayton Cup as the best team in the entire NSW Country Rugby League.